jeromeetienne/AR.js/README.md

 - dynamic multiple markers - https://github.com/artoolkit/jsartoolkit5/issues/34
 - put the video in the webgl (and not the dom), as an options
 - stabilizer for marker orientation and/or position
-  - some tweening/smoothing on marker orientation
+  - some tweening/smoothing on marker orientation - maybe just a lerp ?
   - it would help the shakyness especially when the source resolution is low
 - stabilizer using gravity ?
   - using gravity it is possible to know if the marker is on a wall or on a table